 Nitrates in beets and beet greens may improve mental and cognitive function by dilating blood vessels and increasing blood flow to the brain.
 Specifically, blood flow to the frontal lobe of the brain is affected most, an area associated with higher-level thinking, such as decision making and working memory.

-The high fiber content in beets promote digestive health, help keep you regular, and prevent digestive conditions like constipation, inflammatory bowel disease, and diverticulitis.
+The high fiber content in beets promotes digestive health, helps keep you regular, and prevents digestive conditions like constipation, inflammatory bowel disease, and diverticulitis.
 Fiber has also been linked to a reduced risk of chronic diseases including colon cancer, heart disease, and type 2 diabetes.

 Mixed Root Raw Veggie Pickles Recipe